 With a hearty helping of crumbled bacon on top, you get those salty notes and a touch of added texture in each spoonful.

 If you ask me, everything’s better with bacon!
 But this recipe can also be made vegetarian if you skip this ingredient, and use vegetable stock or water.

 When it comes to the texture of this recipe, it’s ultra silky smooth, to the point where it might be hard for you to believe that this creamy soup is actually dairy-free.

 The contrast of the smooth soup with crunchy bacon on top is an incredible pairing.
-Try some toasted sunflower seeds, pepitas, or squash seeds on top for a veggie-friendly crunchy garnish, or some pan-fried vegan bacon crumbles.
+Try some toasted sunflower seeds, pepitas, squash seeds, or our savory granola on top for a veggie-friendly crunchy garnish, or some pan-fried vegan bacon crumbles.

 I personally love to serve up this dish for dinner on a chilly night with ample amounts of crusty, toasted bread.
 Let’s just say I will take any excuse to eat more carbs whenever I can…